 Find Us

 Our monthly public meetings are held in the Assembly Hall at the newly-renovated Lewes Subud Centre, East Sussex BN7 2DS (formerly Lewes New School).
 Entrance is in Talbot Terrace.
 Municipal car parks are free after 5pm.
-The Brook Street car park is just a few minutes walk from the venue.
+The Brook Street car park is just a few minutes easy walk from the venue.

 Latitude 50.8765N Longitude 0.00835E /// tripled.collide.flattens